Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions

+In this work, we focus on policy administration decisions where ML predictions assist resource allocation and intervention decisions at a highly granular level (e.g., predicting the risk of future mental health crises to do individual-level proactive mental health outreach).
+Typically these systems are designed to improve the efficiency of resource utilization, intervention effectiveness, and equity of outcomes.
+To mitigate the ambiguity and uncertainty inherent to policy processes, we assume a continuous partnership between partnering policy practitioners and ML practitioners in defining the goals, parameters of operationalizing ML predictions, how to measure success, possible risks, and mitigation strategies (e.g., bias and equity).
+In this work, we draw on our experience in partnering with governments to develop and implement human-ML collaborative policy administrative systems where ML predictions (and potential ML explanations) supplement decision-makers' domain expertise.

-To illustrate the applicability of ML to policy problems, we focus on one common task of early warning systems.
-In an early warning system, the ML model is used to identify entities (people for example) for some intervention, based on a predicted risk of some (often adverse) outcome, such as an individual getting diagnosed with a disease in the next year, a student not graduating on time, or a child getting lead poisoning in the next year \cite{Bauman2018, Ye2019, Rodolfa2020}.
+To illustrate the applicability of ML to policy administration settings, we focus on the common task of early warning systems (EWS) that are prevalent in different policy domains.
+In an EWS, the ML model is used to identify entities (e.g., people, schools, buildings, locations, etc.) for some intervention, based on a predicted risk of some (often adverse) outcome, such as an individual getting diagnosed with a disease in the next year, a student not graduating high school or college on time, a tenant getting harassed by their landlord, or for a child getting lead poisoning within the next year \cite{Bauman2018, Ye2019, Rodolfa2020}.
 While there are several other policy problem templates that ML is used for, such as inspection targeting, scheduling, routing, and policy evaluation, we use early warning systems to illustrate our ideas in this paper.